-- Calls to local or external functions (foo(), m:foo()) are the fastest calls. - Calling or applying a fun (Fun(), apply(Fun, [])) is just a little slower than external calls. - Applying an exported function (Mod:Name(), apply(Mod, Name, [])) where the number of arguments is known at compile time is next. - Applying an exported function (apply(Mod, Name, Args)) where the number of arguments is not known at compile time is the least efficient.
+- Calls to local or external functions (foo(), m:foo()) are the fastest calls. - Calling or applying a fun (Fun(), apply(Fun, [])) is about three times as expensive as calling a local function. - Applying an exported function (Mod:Name(), apply(Mod, Name, [])) is about twice as expensive as calling a fun or about six times as expensive as calling a local function.